ataxexe/ataxexe.github.io/_posts/projects/2017-02-19-my-open-source-projects.md

 ## [Jenkins Notifier](https://github.com/devnull-tools/jenkins-notifier)

 This is a simple plugin for sending push notifications regarding build status.
-It can even send notifications to boteco so users can subscribe to notifications using boteco's platform (the same way as the support case notifications).
+It can even send notifications to boteco so users can subscribe to notifications using boteco's platform.

 ----